simplesamlphp/simplesamlphp/docs/simplesamlphp-sp.md

 flexibility in how you define your configuration.

 The formats for defining a SP in `saml20-sp-hosted.php` and `authsources.php` are very similar.
-The main differences are that hte former uses `$metadata` and the later a subelement in `$config`.
+The main differences are that the former uses `$metadata` and the later a subelement in `$config`.

 This is a minimal `metadata/saml20-sp-hosted.php` for a SP: